MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

 # How to use the Spring Boot Starter for Azure Storage

-This article walks you through creating a custom application using the **Spring Initializr**, then adding the Azure storage starter to your application, and then using your application to upload a blob to your Azure storage account.
+This article walks you through creating a custom application using the **Spring Initializr**, then adding the Azure Storage Blob starter to your application, and then using your application to upload a blob to your Azure storage account.

 ## Prerequisites